raspberrypi/style-guide/style-guide.md

 *   UNIX
 *   unsubscribe
 *   up-to-date
-*   URL – Uniform Resource Locator, but abbreviation is always OK and doesn't need to be spelt out in the first instance.
+*   URL – Uniform Resource Locator, but abbreviation is always OK and doesn't need to be spelt out in the first instance
 *   USA
 *   USB – universal serial bus
 *   USB flash drive